JustFixNYC/who-owns-what/README.md

 you installed test data, you can see useful results by clicking on the "All Year Management" portfolio on the home page.

+Note: If you would like to connect your Docker instance to an external postgres database, you can update the `DATABASE_URL` [server-side env variable](https://github.com/JustFixNYC/who-owns-what/blob/master/.env.sample) with your remote db's connection URI.

 ## Tests